boxbackup/boxi/README.md

 - openssl (version 0.9.7a or higher, with development libraries)
 - libncurses-devel (version 5, for boxbackup)
 - gcc, g++ and libstdc++-devel
-- wxWidgets (version 2.6.x or later, with development libraries)
+- wxWidgets (version 2.6.x or later, with development libraries) (> 3.0 needs code changes on separate branch)
 - CppUnit (version 1.10.2 or later, with development libraries)
 - m4 (version 1.4.1 or higher)
 - autoconf (version 2.59 or higher)